martishin/aws-e2e-terraform-example/README.md

-# AWS + Terraform end-to-end project
+# AWS + Terraform End-to-End Project
 Example of using Terraform to provision AWS infrastructure for a simple website:
 * Network configuration
 * Route 53 DNS configuration